West Valley City native serving on USS Ronald Reagan receives COVID-19 vaccine

 |0

-This work, West Valley City native serving on USS Ronald Reagan receives COVID-19 vaccine [Image 3 of 3], by PO3 Quinton Lee, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, West Valley City native serving on USS Ronald Reagan receives COVID-19 vaccine, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-West Valley City native serving on USS Ronald Reagan receives COVID-19 vaccine

 LEAVE A COMMENT